covee-studio/wikinote/README.md

 # Wikinote

-A RedNote-style masonry feed for discovering content from multiple open sources.
-Inspired by [IsaacGemal/wikitok](https://github.com/IsaacGemal/wikitok), enhanced with a waterfall layout suited for web browsing.
+A new tab that puts something there — one article, quietly chosen at random.
+Wikipedia, Hacker News, or your own notes.

+Built as a fork of [IsaacGemal/wikitok](https://github.com/IsaacGemal/wikitok), shaped along the way with ideas from [几枝](https://github.com/liminalpurr/jizhi).

 All built-in sources use fully public APIs — no OAuth, no backend proxy, no token required to get started.

 ## Features

-- Masonry waterfall layout for comfortable web browsing
+- Scrollable card feed mixing content from multiple sources
-- Three content sources out of the box: Wikipedia, Hacker News, and self-hosted Memos
+- Three sources out of the box: Wikipedia, Hacker News, and self-hosted Memos
-- 14 languages for Wikipedia (English, Spanish, French, German, Chinese, Japanese, and more)
+- 14 languages for Wikipedia articles
-- Article and story cards with images, titles, and excerpts
+- Zen mode for distraction-free reading with animated themes
+- Liked articles saved locally, with export
 - Share articles or copy links
-- Liked articles saved locally
-- Zen mode for distraction-free reading
+- Chrome Extension (new-tab override) and Progressive Web App (PWA)
 - Responsive design for mobile and desktop
-- Chrome Extension (new-tab override) and Progressive Web App (PWA)

 ## Tech Stack